Links

 The University of the Third Age (U3A) is a learning co-operative of like-minded people that enables members to share educational, creative and leisure activities.
 ‘U3A in Lenzie’ started in October 2009 and membership is growing fast.
 Monthly meeting is held in Lenzie Golf Club followed by a Bar lunch.
 You can join Groups such as Walking, Poetry, Bridge, Social Outings, Craft and Theatre visits.
 Contact John tel 0141 775 1071 for more details.

-New housing at Woodilee is being developed by a consortium of house builders and the Woodilee-Village website provides information about this development, including news about a Public Preview event on 15th/16th September.
-This site also has links to individual house builders.
+New housing at Woodilee is being developed by a consortium of house builders and the Woodilee Residents Association website provides information about this development.

-Friends of Lenzie Academy (FOLA125) is a recently formed sub-group of Lenzie Academy Parent Council, which currently consists of parents, carers and teachers.
-The ‘125′ title comes from the fact that the school will celebrate its 125th anniversary in 2011 when a series of fund-raising activities is planned.
+Friends of Lenzie Academy (FOLA125) is a sub-group of Lenzie Academy Parent Council, which currently consists of parents, carers and teachers.
+The ‘125’ title comes from the fact that the school celebrated its 125th anniversary in 2011.
 FOLA125 has been established to raise funds for the benefit of the provision of education and enhancement of facilities provided at Lenzie Academy.

 Zanshin Kai is a Shotokan Karate club based in the Kirkintilloch, Bishopbriggs and Lenzie areas of East Dunbartonshire and Glasgow in Central Scotland.
 Shihan Kenny Davis 7th dan is the Head Instructor and he has been running the club for around 30 years.